-Section VI: Implementation Schedule.
-The implementation schedule should be used as a planning tool for the project and should reflect a realistic projection of how the program will proceed and should describe in outline form, the VOCA grant and match funded activities which will be undertaken to accomplish each objective, who will be responsible for each activity and the expected completion date of each activity.
+Part VI: Implementation Schedule.
+The implementation schedule should be used as a planning tool for the project and should reflect a realistic projection of how the program will proceed and should indicate: how the VOCA grant and match funded activities which will be undertaken to accomplish each objective; who will be responsible for each activity; and the month or week from the start date of the program that you expect to complete each activity.
+Please use month or week-whichever term seems most appropriate for each activity.
 Please use the attached implementation schedule form.

 Activity Date Begun Date Completed Personnel Responsible If ongoing, how often?
+EXAMPLE

-EXAMPLE e ompionea Hire medical advocate Month 1 Month 2 Coordinator N/A EXAMPLE Distribute brochures Month 3 Ongoing Volunteers Weekly · · · · · ·
+Distribute brochures Week 1 Week 3 Volunteers N/A EXAMPLE Hire medical advocate Month 1 Month 2 Coordinator N/A EXAMPLE Provide support groups Month 2 Month 12 Advocate Weekly

-Section VII: Proposed Budget and Budget Narrative: This section will detail the staff and/or other items for the proposed project that are to be paid for with federal or match funds.
-Instructions for this section can be found in Appendix B of this application packet.
+Part VII: Proposed Budget and Budget Narrative: This section will detail the staff and/or other items for the proposed project that are to be paid for with federal or match funds.
+Instructions for this section can be found in Appendix A of this application packet.

+Appendix B lists allowable costs and their associated dollar amounts.
 Budget categories include: personnel services/fringe benefits, equipment, commodities, travel, and contractual.
+Only items listed in Appendix B may be included in your budget.

 A fringe benefit worksheet has been included to detail the specific benefits and their associated percentages or dollar amounts.
+The worksheet must be submitted with your proposal.